Resist : Reconstruction of irises from templates: Design

 Our \emph{standalone} core training works in two stages.
 First, we train the core using the L1 loss.
 Our models minimize the absolute differences (of pixels) between the predicted and the ground truth iris image.
 The L1 loss or mae~(mean absolute error) provides crisper details in reconstructed images than L2 loss~\cite{wang2018esrgan}.
 The L1 loss function:

 where $h,w$ denote the height and width of the image, $y$ is the original image and $\hat{y}$ is the output of the core.
-Finally, $mae$ is the mean absolute error or the L1 loss.
 To fine tune the reconstructions we add two new losses.
 The first optimizes the Structural similarity (SSIM)~\cite{wang2004image} between images.
 Structural similarity measures the product of two terms.
 The first term of SSIM is roughly the product of the two image means normalized by the sum of means.
 The second term is the covariance of the two images normalized by the sum of variance.
 The actual definition adds an additional term in the normalization to account for small values.
 We minimize structural dissimilarity between the real and reconstructed images:

 The third loss function is the Perceptual loss~\cite{johnson2016perceptual}.
 This loss takes as input the reconstructed image from the first head (T2 in Figure~\ref{fig:gan_arch}) and passes it through a pre-trained VGG16~\cite{Simonyan15} network.
 This VGG16 network is trained on the ImageNet dataset~\cite{deng2009imagenet} and not fine tuned on any iris dataset.
 The VGG16 network serves as a texture based feature extractor where an intermediary layer represents textures in the reconstructed iris image.
 Perceptual loss minimizes the L2 distance between textures of the real and reconstructed iris images.